 Great question, but an even greater question is: “What do hormones NOT do?”
 Hormones are involved in basically any process you can think of.
 How hungry or satiated you feel?
 Hormones.
 Your blood sugar level?
 Hormones.
 The “fight or flight” response you might get in stressful situations?
 Hormones.
 Uterine contractions during birth?
 Hormones.
 Your circadian rhythms?
 Also hormones (didn’t see that one coming!).

 Let’s focus a bit more on what reproductive hormones do.
 We already know that they guide prenatal development of reproductive structures and are hyper-important for fertility later on in life.
-Probably one of THE coolest things about reproductive hormones, though (in our humble opinion), is that they simultaneously guide our bodies, our brain, and our behavior toward the same reproduction-related goals.
+Probably one of THE coolest things about reproductive hormones, though (in our humble opinion), is that they simultaneously guide our bodies, our brains, and our behavior toward the same reproduction-related goals.
 Don’t believe us?
 Keep reading.

 Hormones change across the menstrual cycle, and that’s how we can do things like figure out when a woman is ovulating.
 As we get closer and closer to ovulation (which is the only time it’s physically possible to get pregnant), estradiol levels increase.
 And, the most recent science tells us that it’s estradiol that’s responsible for sexual desire in women — as estradiol goes up, so does sexual desire.

-Putting these two facts together, we see that the same hormone that signals to the body that it’s possible to conceive also makes us feel more in the mood, gearing our our psychology toward thoughts and behaviors that would make conception more likely.
+Putting these two facts together, we see that the same hormone that signals to the body that it’s possible to conceive also makes us feel more in the mood, gearing our psychology toward thoughts and behaviors that would make conception more likely.

 Another example: Prolactin is best known for its role in facilitating milk production during breastfeeding (hence its name).
 But prolactin serves a sneaky second function.
 Recent work suggests that it’s also necessary for securing that mother-infant bond, meaning the same hormone that helps you deliver nutrients to your baby also helps you become completely obsessed with and want to provide care for them.
 Prolactin while breastfeeding also suppresses ovulation — while you are intensively breastfeeding, your body may shut down your ability to get pregnant again, presumably so you can focus your efforts (in terms of both physiology and behavior) on the baby you’re currently caring for.